robertosixty1/dotfiles/README.md

 ## Distro

-These config files are used on my ArcoLinux installation, i DON'T TEST THESE CONFIG FILES ON ANY OTHER DISTRO and i'm NOT RESPONSIBLE FOR ANY DAMAGE caused on your WM Config.
+These config files are used on my [Arch Linux](https://archlinux.org/) installation, i DON'T TEST THESE CONFIG FILES ON ANY OTHER DISTRO and i'm NOT RESPONSIBLE FOR ANY DAMAGE caused on your WM Config.

 ## .bashrc-personal